-How can over-surveying your customers ever be bad?
+How can over-surveying (too many surveys) customers ever be bad?

 We all know that regular surveying of customers is a great way to find out what you’re doing well, and what needs improving.
 The insight is especially valuable if the feedback is from your most passionate customers.
 These are the ones who not only buy from you, but are willing to spend their valuable time giving you feedback.
 This information is valuable.
 Gold dust valuable.
-You will discover insights that lead to a better customer experience and higher profits.
+You will discover aspects of your service that lead to a better customer experience, improve customer satisfaction and higher profits.
 Surveying too much has unfortunate consequences for the business.

 So, What’s the Problem with Too Many Surveys?

 Loyal customers are exactly what we want.
 They are repeat buyers that spend more money with us.
 Moreover, they recommend us to others – of course we want their opinion.
-But, when you bombard them with surveys, their loyalty erodes.
-This is “survey fatigue.”
+But, when you bombard them with customer surveys, their loyalty erodes and response rates decline.
+This is “survey fatigue”.
 We have highlighted this before.
-The Wall Street Journal jsut published a great article that adds more insight:
+An resource, The Wall Street Journal just published a great article that adds more insight:

 It’s time to face up to feedback fatigue

 Over-surveying is like kicking along a horse that’s already walking.
 It is a waste of time.
 You are numbing customers who are already willing to do as you ask.
 From this sample, there will be a decline in responses, new key findings, and they will delay buying or avoid buying from you altogether.
 At best, they continue to shop with you, but with a sigh and an eye-roll every time they see the same survey questions.
 Survey fatigue leading to numbness and low response rates.